MUTX Documentation

 - A terminal with TTY support for

-mutx-tui - The TUI must be running before
+mutx - The MUTX daemon must be running before

 Continue to Quick Start.